 New Jersey Surrogacy Laws 101: Everything You Need to Know

 On May 30, 2018, New Jersey Governor Phil Murphy signed the New Jersey Gestational Carrier Agreement Act into law.
-This new gestational surrogate NJ legislation brings New Jersey into the modern age of surrogacy.
+The New Jersey Surrogacy law finally brings New Jersey into the modern age of surrogacy.

 For decades, New Jersey surrogacy law declared surrogacy agreements to be contrary to New Jersey public policy.
 The infamous “Baby M.” surrogacy case, which took place back in 1988, resulted in a custody dispute between a traditional surrogate and the intended father.
-This early surrogacy case set a precedent for New Jersey surrogacy laws that lasted for decades — until now.
+This early surrogacy case set a precedent for New Jersey surrogacy laws that lasted for decades.

 5 Things to Know About the New NJ Surrogacy Laws

-Surrogacy laws in New Jersey can be complicated, but our legal team is here to help you understand what the recent changes in state law will mean for you.
-In general, there are five important aspects of the new surrogacy legislation you should be aware of if you are considering this path in New Jersey:
+Surrogacy laws in New Jersey can be complicated, but our legal team is here to help.
+In general, there are five important aspects of the law you should be aware of if you are considering this path in New Jersey:

 1. Only gestational surrogacy contracts are enforceable.